Kong/docs.konghq.com/app/contributing/community.md

 Great!
 Let's first check to see if someone had the same idea as you.
 Go to [Issues](https://github.com/Kong/docs.konghq.com/issues) and read through the titles to see if something sounds similar to what you want to contribute or fix.

-If you find an Issue that aligns with what you want to contribute, go ahead and assign it to yourself in the right-side column and add a comment stating that you're going to be working on this task.
+If you find an Issue that aligns with what you want to contribute, go ahead and add a comment stating that you're going to be working on this task.
+We don't assign Issues.
 Then, head to [Make your contribution](#make-your-contribution).

 If you don't find an Issue that aligns with what you want to contribute, there's no need to open one up.
 Instead, go to [Make your contribution](#make-your-contribution).